It’s Time For You To Reevaluate Everything: Uranus Retrograde Is Here

 There are currently five planets in retrograde at the moment (Pluto, Saturn, Neptune, Venus, and Mercury, just FYI) which is chaotic and confusing in and of itself.
 And another planet is about to join the mix: Uranus, the Planet of Revolution and Change.
-On August 28, Uranus will begin its retrograde in Taurus and will continue its backwards dance until January 27, 2024.
+On the 28th August, Uranus will begin its retrograde in Taurus and will continue its backwards dance until the 27th January, 2024.
 We'll feel this retrograde's influence the most on those two dates, so buckle up.

 Retrogrades are often an invitation for us to look within, to make change, and to move forward — albeit slowly.
 Uranus retrograde in particular "teaches us to be adaptable, open to unexpected shifts, and to embrace our unique qualities," says Hillary Coke, astrologer and tarot expert at Nebula Platform.
 "It's a time for introspection, reevaluating personal goals, and making changes."